 - Multi-Member LLC: Best for startups with co-founders, collaborators, or investors.
 Ownership percentages and responsibilities are outlined in an operating agreement.

-Corporation Structure: Best for High-Growth and Scalable Businesses
+Corporation Structure: When High-Growth Businesses Need It

 For women entrepreneurs building high-growth startups or seeking outside funding, forming a corporation, especially a C-Corp or S-Corp, offers structure and investor appeal.

-What Is a corporation?
+1. What Is a corporation?

 A corporation is a separate legal entity from its owners.
 It can: